Digital Health Technologies

 • Strong experience developing and/or using digital health technologies (DHTs) for data collection in clinical research.

-• CDISC standards practitioners should have solid implementation experience with CDASH and/or SDTM , including SDTM standards for Medical Devices.
+• CDISC standards practitioners should have solid implementation experience with CDASH and/or SDTM, including SDTM standards for Medical Devices.

 “Plus” Skills

-• CDISC standards practitioners with experience implementing:
+• CDISC standards practitioners with experience implementing SDTM QRS domain standards and/or ADaM standards.

 • Some familiarity with FHIR/HL7 and/or other raw data standards and formats.

-The expected time engagement is a six-month commitment, or longer if able with ability to attend a one-hour weekly meeting.
+The expected time engagement is a six-month commitment, or longer if able, with the ability to attend a one-hour weekly meeting.
 One to two additional hours may be requested per week for preparation, specialized workstream, and/or general standards development work, as needed.
 Weekly meetings and workshops are recorded and available for review.

 Please Join Us!